splunk/splunk-app-examples/custom_search_commands/README.md

 ## Use cases for custom search commands

+## Workflow for creating a custom search command

 ## Custom search commands examples

 This repository contains the following examples to help you get started creating custom search commands.